 Build motif network for each motif.
-Next, within each data partition a set of motif networks is trained.
-As a pre-processing step, we assume each trace has been chunked into a sequence of motifs of size $\tau$ (Section 3.1). $\tau$ is a hyperparameter, which we suggest chosen based on the longest effect time of a trace event.
-We use $\tau=48$ , corresponding to 4 hours of time, because large glucose events (from behaviors like eating) are encompassed within that time frame; see Appendix B for more details.
-We assume a tolerance of $\sigma=2$ mg/dL, chosen to allow for reasonable variations in glucose.
-To model motif causality for an entire set of data, a $g_i$ function is implemented for each motif via a separate RNN motif net following the description provided previously, resulting in m total networks (Step 2a, Figure 3).
-If all the motifs were trained together using a single motif network, it would not be possible to quantify the exact causal effects between each individual motif as we would not know which exact motifs contributed to a prediction (only that there is some combination of unknown motifs that contribute to an accurate prediction for a particular motif).
-By training each motif network separately, we are able to quantify the exact effect each motif has on each other, without any confounding effects from other motifs.
+Next, within each data partition a set of motif networks is 184 trained.
+As a pre-processing step, we assume each trace has been chunked into a sequence of motifs 185 186 of size τ (Section 3.1). τ is a hyperparameter, which we suggest chosen based on the longest effect 187 time of a trace event.
+We use $\tau = 48$, corresponding to 4 hours of time, because large glucose events (from behaviors like eating) are encompassed within that time frame.
+We assume a tolerance of $\sigma = 2$ 188 mg/dL, chosen to allow for reasonable variations in glucose.
+To model motif causality for an entire 189 set of data, a q_i function is implemented for each motif via a separate RNN motif net following the 190 description provided previously, resulting in m total networks (Step 2a, Figure 3).
+191

 Combine outputs of individual motif networks.
-Each motif network outputs a vector of weights $W^o$ of dimensionality $1 \times m$ , corresponding to the learned causal relationships (Step 2b, Figure 3).
-Values in the vector are between 0 (no causal relationship) and 1 (strongest causal relationship) and give the degree to which every other motif is motif causal of the particular motif $\mu_i$ the RNN was specialized for.
+Each motif network outputs a vector of weights W^o of dimensionality $1 \times m$, corresponding to the learned causal relationships (Step 2b, Figure 3).
+Values in the vector are between 0 (no causal relationship) and 1 (strongest causal relationship) and give the degree to which every other motif is motif causal of the particular motif μ_i the RNN was specialized for.
 To return a complete matrix that summarizes causal relationships amongst all motifs, we stack the weights (Step 2c).
-The output of each data partition is a complete motif causality matrix, resulting in r total matrices, each of dimensionality $m \times m$ .
+The output of each data partition is a complete motif causality matrix, resulting in r total matrices, each of dimensionality $m \times m$.